London. October 1975.

 Carry on, carry on

-On Saturday, July 13, 1985, at 6:41 pm BST at Wembley Stadium in London, Queen took the stage for their 21-minute set during Live Aid, opening with a shortened version of “Bohemian Rhapsody.”
-Performed before an audience of 72,000 and an estimated 1.9 billion viewers tuning in worldwide, this moment is widely regarded as one of the greatest live rock shows in history.
+On Saturday, July 13, 1985, at 6:41 pm BST at Wembley Stadium in London, Queen took the stage for their 21-minute set during Live Aid that drew in 72,000 people and an estimated 1.9 billion viewers worldwide.
+It is widely regarded as one of the greatest live rock performances in history.

-In 2018, Rami Malek played the role of Freddie Mercury in the biographical film Bohemian Rhapsody.
-The film tells the story of Mercury’s life and Queen’s rise to fame, culminating in their Live Aid performance.
-Malek earned several major awards for his portrayal, including the Academy Award for Best Actor.
+In 2018, Rami Malek played the role of Freddie Mercury in the biographical film Bohemian Rhapsody, with Myers making a cameo appearance as a record executive.
+The film told the story of Mercury’s life and Queen’s rise to fame.
+Malek earned th